0xEigenLabs/0xEigenLabs.github.io/docs/secret/send.md

 2. `deposit` test MATIC to Eigen Secret L2;

 3. send to L2, or wthdraw the token back to L1 as your will.
+Notice that the first deposit will be super slow since we need to download the SRS files.

 ![eigen-secret](./send.png)